nihil-sine-nikhil/flutter-responsive-expenses-app/README.md

 To explore and test the responsive and adaptive nature of Flutter using this app, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-repository.git`
+1. Clone this repository: `git clone https://github.com/nikhilsharmaji/flutter-responsive-expenses-app.git`
 2. Install Flutter SDK (if not already installed): [Flutter Installation Guide](https://flutter.dev/docs/get-started/install)
-3. Navigate to the app directory: `cd flutter-responsive-app`
+3. Navigate to the app directory: `cd flutter-responsive-expenses-app`
 4. Fetch dependencies: `flutter pub get`
 5. Run the app: `flutter run`